 Net realized gain of \$97,080,348 for the year ended December 31, 2014 was the result of net gains realized from the disposition of our investments.
 Net realized gain on investments resulted primarily from the sale of common stock and warrants in Arclin Cayman Holdings Ltd., the sale of common stock of ECI Holdco, Inc. and the sale of equity interests in Advanstar Global LLC.
 Net realized loss of \$64,363,418 for the year ended December 31, 2013 was the result of \$64,196,484 in net losses realized from the disposition or restructuring of our investments and \$166,934 in net loss realized on foreign currency transactions.
-Net realized loss on investments resulted primarily from the restructurings of Bankruptcy Management Solutions, Inc., AGY Holding Corp. and Dial Global Inc. Net realized loss of \$89,118,419 for the year ended December 31, 2012 was the result of \$87,932,990 in net losses realized from the disposition or restructuring of our investments and \$1,185,429 in net loss realized on foreign currency transactions.
+Net realized loss of \$89,118,419 for the year ended December 31, 2012 was the result of \$87,932,990 in net losses realized from the disposition or restructuring of our investments and \$1,185,429 in net loss realized on foreign currency transactions.
 Net realized loss on investments resulted primarily from the disposition of our debt and equity investments in Big Dumpster Acquisition, Inc. et al, American SportWorks LLC et al, and the restructuring of our equity investment in WBS Group Holdings, LLC.
 Excluding the realization of the tax provision, nearly the entire net realized loss on investments represents amounts that had been reflected in net unrealized depreciation on investments in prior periods.
 Foreign currency losses mainly represent net losses on forward currency contracts used to mitigate the impact that changes in foreign exchange rates would have on our investments denominated in foreign currencies.